stoicflame/enunciate/src/samples/petclinic/README.txt

 Invocation via Maven
 ====================

+*Note: if you're using GWT 1.6 or later, then you'll need to update the dependencies in the pom according to the comments you see there.

 Run "mvn -Dgwt.home=/path/to/gwt/home package" in this directory.

 You can also run "mvn -Dgwt.home=/path/to/gwt/home jetty:run-war" to automatically